mjdamgaard/Notes/Physics/QED/README.md

 Now, Task 5 is were the really interesting stuff lies: Not only are its potential prospects increadibly exciting on a pure theoretical level, but the way I see it, there is even a chance that it could lead to slightly altered experimental predictions!
 (Becasue it might tell us that we need to cut away all pair productions.)
 I included a small note on how to solve this problem in Appendix C of the self-adjointness paper.
-I should elaborate some more on this idea, and in fact, I have just started working on a new paper doing exactly this.
+I should elaborate some more on this idea, and in fact, I have just (d.
+23.11.23 in the moment of editing) started working on a new paper doing exactly this.

 <!-- I will, however, also want to get back and work on my 'Semantic Database' project, which I have obviously neglected while writing my self-adjointness paper